low-drag moorings: thin mooring lines

 A 1200 m long temperature sensor string

 The longest T-sensor string deployed thus far held 760 sensors at 1.5 m separation.
 It was distributed over two cables of 600 m length.
 The T-sensors were synchronised to a single standard clock that was mounted between the two cables.
 For deployment, two pinnacle drums were used of which the filling T-strings were nearly completely doubled.
-The two T-string sections, and drums, were interconnected with a single short-cut wire to maintain the synchronization during transportation. (video of deployment above Mount Josphine, NE-Atlantic Ocean).
+The two T-string sections, and drums, were interconnected with a single short-cut wire to maintain the synchronization after T-sensor start and prior to deployment. (video of deployment above Mount Josephine, NE-Atlantic Ocean).